-Awarded Applicants which are nonprofit organizations (other than charter schools) and universities/colleges that expend \$500,000 or more total in federal awards in any fiscal year and are thus required to conduct a Single Audit or program-specific audit in accordance with the requirements in OMB Circular A-133, agree to submit a copy of such audit to THECB when the schedule of findings and questioned costs disclosed audit findings relating to any federal awards provided by the Coordinating Board.
+Awarded Applicants which are nonprofit organizations (other than charter schools) and universities/colleges that expend \$750,000 or more total in federal awards in any fiscal year and are thus required to conduct a Single Audit or program-specific audit in accordance with the requirements in Uniform Guidance (2 CFR § 200), Subpart F, agree to submit a copy of such audit to the Coordinating Board when the schedule of findings and questioned costs disclosed audit findings relating to any federal awards provided by the Coordinating Board.
 A copy of such audit shall also be submitted to the Coordinating Board if the summary schedule of prior audit findings reported the status of any audit findings relating to any federal awards provided by the Coordinating Board.

-A nonprofit organization or university/college grantee shall provide written notification to the Coordinating Board that an audit was conducted in accordance with OMB Circular A-133 when the schedule of findings and questioned costs disclosed no audit findings related to any federal awards provided by the Coordinating Board or when the summary schedule of prior audit findings did not report on the status of any prior audit findings related to any federal awards provided by the Coordinating Board.
-Nonprofit organizations (other than charter schools) and universities/colleges shall submit the audit report to the Coordinating Board Division of Business Services.
+A nonprofit organization or university/college grantee shall provide written notification to the Coordinating Board that an audit was conducted in accordance with Uniform Guidance (2 CFR § 200), Subpart F when the schedule of findings and questioned costs disclosed no audit findings related to any federal awards provided by the Coordinating Board or when the summary schedule of prior audit findings did not report on the status of any prior audit findings related to any federal awards provided by the Coordinating Board.
+Nonprofit organizations (other than charter schools) and universities/colleges shall submit the audit report to the Coordinating Board Division of Financial Services.
 Audit reports must be submitted to the Coordinating Board within 30 days of receipt of the report from the auditor.
 Failure to submit a copy of the audit to the Coordinating Board could result in a reduction of funds paid to the Awarded Applicant, a refund to the Coordinating Board, termination of the Contract, and/or ineligibility to receive additional grant awards from the Coordinating Board.

-Entities that expend less than \$500,000 in a fiscal year in federal awards are exempt from the audit requirements in the Single Audit Act and Circular A-133.
-However, such entities are not exempt from other federal requirements (including those to maintain records) concerning federal awards provided to the entity.
+Entities that expend less than \$750,000 in a fiscal year in federal awards are exempt from the audit requirements in the Single Audit Act and Uniform Guidance (2 CFR § 200), Subpart F. However, such entities are not exempt from other federal requirements (including those to maintain records) concerning federal awards provided to the entity.
 The entity's records must be available for review or audit by the appropriate officials of federal agencies, pass-through entities, and the General Accounting Office (GAO).